 - if the student disagrees with the decision of the College Disciplinary Committee, he or she may appeal that decision to the College President.
 Each appeal must be submitted in writing.
 A copy of all written documents is Archived on file in the Dean of Students’ office.

 Final local responsibility for discipline is vested in the President of the College.
 Any disciplinary probation or suspension will be recorded on the student’s permanent record.

 The College seeks to guarantee that the fundamental principles of fair play are observed and to assure that no disciplinary action is taken on grounds which are not support by substantial evidence.

 Conscious effort is made to assure that all of the College’s regulations are within the scope of the lawful missions of tax-supported higher education.
 It is recognized that it is not a lawful mission of the College to prohibit the exercise of a right guaranteed by the Constitution or a law of the United States.
 However, the President will take direct and appropriate action in any case involving the integrity of the College and the well-being of the students.

-A student or organization deemed to be in violation of the Code of Student Conduct by the Assistant Dean is subject to one or more of the following sanctions:
+A student or organization deemed to be in violation of the Code of Student Conduct by the Dean of Students or his/her designee is subject to one or more of the following sanctions:

 - Reprimand: A written notice that continuation or repetition of improper conduct may be cause for further disciplinary action.

 - Restitution: Compensation for damages to property limited to the actual cost of repair or replacement.